luckyframework/dexter/README.md

 * Built-in `Dexter::JSONLogFormatter` for formatting Logs as JSON
 * Helper class for making log formatting simpler and more flexible
 * Simpler configuration with helpful compile-time guarantees
+* Helper methods for testing log output more easily

+And everything is optional so if you only want the JSON formatter you can just use that.
+Dexter does not break the existing `Log` and is a *very* small library.

 ## Installation